MicrosoftDocs/visualstudio-docs/docs/ide/reference/build-page-project-designer-csharp.md

 **Output path**

 Specifies the location of the output files for this project's configuration.
 Enter the path of the build output in this box, or choose the **Browse** button to specify a path.
-Note that the path is relative; if you enter an absolute path, it will be saved as relative.
+The path is relative; if you enter an absolute path, it will be saved as relative.
 The default path is bin\Debug or bin\Release\\.

 With simplified build configurations, the project system determines whether to build a debug or release version.
 The **Build** command from the **Debug** menu (F5) will put the build in the debug location regardless of the **Output path** you specify.
 However, the **Build** command from the **Build** menu puts it in the location you specify.
 For more information, see [Understanding Build Configurations](../../ide/understanding-build-configurations.md).